 Almost everywhere you go in Yorkshire, you’ll see fluffy white sheep grazing the hills and dales.
 While much of Britain’s wealth derived from wool from the Middle Ages well into the 20th century, today’s sheep farmers focus on producing quality meat for discerning consumers.

 You’ll find locally sourced Yorkshire lamb in butcher’s shops and on restaurant menus throughout the county.
-Choose mature lamb, rather than spring lamb as the flavour is so much more robust!
+Choose mature lamb rather than spring lamb, as the flavour is much more robust!